 Round implants can move in the breast pocket, generally without affecting the shape of the breast.
-Anatomical implants, however, while giving you a more natural shape, will deform the shape of the breast if they move in the pocket.
+Anatomical implants, while giving you a more subtle shape, may look deformed if they move/flip within the pocket.

-4. Breast Implant Textures – Smooth to highly Textured
+4. Breast Implant Textures – Smooth to Highly Textured

 Implants can also come in a variety of different textures from smooth to highly textured.
 Smooth surface implants have a softer feel and are generally easier to place in the breast pocket.
-The much less popular, textured implants, however, reduce the risk of implant movement and allows the breast tissue to better adhere to the implant surface.
+The much less popular, textured implants, however, reduce the risk of implant movement and allow the breast tissue to adhere to the implant surface.

-5. Breast Implant Sizes – From small to large implants and beyond
+5. Breast Implant Sizes – From Small to Large Implants and Beyond

-A small sized implant might be around 150 to 200 cc while a large implant is considered to be anything above 400 CC.
+A small-sized implant might be around 150 to 200 cc, while a large implant is considered to be anything above 400 CC.

 6. Breast Implant Placement Options: The Placement Pocket

-There are three common approaches for Breast Implant placement.
+There are three common approaches for breast implant placement:

-- placing the implant in front of the pectoral muscle
+- In front of the pectoral muscle

-- behind the pectoral muscle
+- Behind the pectoral muscle